dragonman117/USUACM2017CodeCompetition/README.md

 - 4-6 test cases
 - a solution in at least two languages (C++, Python, or whatever)

-Put each problem in it's own folder named with following this example:
+Put each problem in it's own directory named with following conventions:

-`best_words-20`
+    snake_case_name-<difficulty level in minutes>

-is a problem named "Best Words" that has a difficulty of 20 minutes.
+For example, `best_words-20` is a problem named "Best Words" that has a difficulty of 20 minutes.

 --------------

 ### Running test cases

-To run a test case `testCase0.txt` on a solution, pipe the test case to the solution's executable:
+To run a test case on a solution, pipe the test case to the solution's
+executable:

 C++

     cat testCase0.txt | ./solution

 Python

     cat testCase0.txt | python solution.py

 ----------------

 ### Difficulty Scale

-With teams of 3 and 4 hours to code, to complete each problem each person on a team can spend no more than 36 minutes on each problem.
+With teams of 3 and 4 hours to code, only 36 minuetes can be spent on each problem to solve all 20 of them.

-Gauge difficulty in the estimated number of minutes that it would take one person to solve the question.
+Gauge the difficulty of problems in the estimated number of minutes that it would take one person to solve the question.
 For example:

 > If a problem takes 25 minutes, it has a difficulty of 25